ProyectoIntegrador2018/arquidiocesis_back/README.md

 ### Unit Testing Validations

-To ensure that the changes made didn't affect the current funcionalities of the models run `yarn jest`.
+To ensure that the changes made didn't affect the current funcionalities of the models run `yarn test`.
 This command will run all the tests and give the output of each individual test.
+In case of adding a new features, please add a test suite for each new module.